tabarnakOverflow/MyCampusGO/README.md

 - GET /announcements

 ## Setup as Systemd Service
-Ensure that the server is running with proper permissions in /opt/mycampusgo_server.
-Then edit mycampusgo.service to set the user that will be running the service.
-Move the service to /etc/systemd/system/, then sudo systemctl daemon-reload and sudo systemctl enable --now mycampusgo.service. \
+Ensure that the mycampusgo_api directory is in /opt/mycampusgo_server, with the user having r/w permissions.
+Then edit mycampusgo_api/mycampusgo.service to set the user that will be running the service.
+Move the service to /etc/systemd/system/, then sudo systemctl daemon-reload and sudo systemctl enable --now mycampusgo.service.